CosmosContracts/delegations/policy/delegations.md

 ## 1.6 Delegation epoch

-Delegations will be made for a set time period.
+Delegations will be made for a set period.
 This period is known as an epoch.
 The epoch will be marked by a Juno Network block number which will be provided after applications are scored and delegations are made.
 The epoch length is determined by the SubDAO.

+The current epoch length is 3 months as decided by [SubDAO proposal A3](https://daodao.zone/dao/juno1rw92sps9q4mm7ll3x9apnunlckchmn3v7cttchsf48dcdyajzj2sajfxcn/proposals/A3)

 ## 1.7 Determination of individual delegation amounts